-Denotes shared with Postgraduate Diploma in Health and Social Practice
+\ Denotes shared with Postgraduate Diploma in Health and Social Practice

-Pre requisite HSIP810
+\\ Pre requisite HSIP810

-Entry into postgraduate diploma:
+Entry into Postgraduate Diploma in Nursing:

-- New Zealand Registered Nurse with current Practising Certificate and Bachelor of Nursing or equivalent - Six months full-time equivalent post-registration clinical experience undertaken in the last five years in a specialty area and be employed for a minimum of 16 hours per week
+- New Zealand Registered Nurse with current Practising Certificate and Bachelor of Nursing or equivalent. - Six months full-time equivalent post-registration clinical experience undertaken in the last five years in a specialty area and be employed for a minimum of 16 hours per week.